• Skip to main content

 Note: As the computer restarts, you will only have a few seconds to read the scrolling messages.
 Reboot the computer again, in case you miss the opportunity to read the messages properly.

-2. Once you note down the designated key, restart your computer and press the designated key, until you see the BIOS or UEFI Settings screen.
+4. Wait for 30 seconds > press the Power button to restart the computer and press the designated key, until you see the BIOS settings screen.

 Note: In case of older computers, you may need to press/release the suggested key more than once.
 Do not hold down the key and do not press the key too many times as you may end up locking the system.